 Student loans come included in financial aid packages, however, the only true discount off of the price of college is a grant or scholarship that you do not need to pay back.

 Student debt really should be considered to be an added expense and not as “aid” or a “discount”.
 Find more about student loan debt at Clinton College.

 Institutional scholarships and grants are financial aid awards given by colleges and universities to help students manage tuition costs and other education-related expenses.
 These awards, which do not need to be repaid, can be classified as merit-based or need-based.
 Students who excel academically, possess unique talents, or have specific skills can be eligible for merit-based institutional scholarships.
 Factors such as high school performance, standardized test scores, or participation in extracurricular activities often contribute to eligibility for these scholarships.
 Need-based institutional grants, on the other hand, are awarded to students who demonstrate financial need.
 The amount given is generally based on the student’s family’s financial situation, aiming to cover the gap between the cost of attendance and the family’s capacity to pay.
 To assess a student’s eligibility for need-based grants, colleges and universities may rely on information from the Free Application for Federal Student Aid (FAFSA) or other financial aid forms.
 Institutional scholarships and grants are essential for students, as they can substantially lower college expenses and make higher education more affordable.

-The numbers below apply to grants and scholarships primarily offered by Clinton College.
+The numbers listed below make reference to help that is offered by Clinton College.

-15.0% of freshmen (20 total) were awarded scholarships at Clinton College, averaging $6,858 per person.
-This puts it in the top 40th percentile of all schools nationwide.
+78% of first-year students (50 total) were offered scholarships at Clinton College, averaging $3,656.00 per person.
+This puts it in the top 50th percentile among colleges and universities nationwide.

-The chart below shows scholarship and grant allocations by income for freshmen getting any kind of federal Title IV assistance, which includes Federal PLUS loans.
+The following table shows scholarship and grant allocations by income for first-year students receiving any form of federal Title IV assistance, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|